Chart Color Schemes

 An assessment of population growth drivers in Black Rock reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis of ABS population updates for the broader area, the suburb of Black Rock (Vic.) had an estimated population of around 6,866 as of February 2026.
-This reflects a growth of 477 people since the 2021 Census, which reported a population of 6,389.
-The increase was inferred from AreaSearch's estimate of the resident population at 6,606 in June 2024, following examination of the latest ERP data release by the ABS, and an additional 30 validated new addresses since the Census date.
-This results in a population density ratio of 2,152 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade ending in 2021, Black Rock demonstrated resilient growth patterns with a compound annual growth rate of 0.8%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+The population of the suburb of Black Rock (Vic.) is estimated to be around 6,866 as of Feb 2026.
+This reflects an increase of 477 people since the 2021 Census, which reported a population of 6,389 people.
+The change is inferred from the resident population of 6,606 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 30 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,152 persons per square kilometer.
+Black Rock's 7.5% growth since census positions it within 1.2 percentage points of the SA4 region (8.7%).
+Population growth for the area was primarily driven by overseas migration.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends indicate an expected increase just below the median of national statistical areas, with the suburb projected to increase by 628 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of approximately 5.9% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Future population trends indicate an increase just below the median of national statistical areas, with the area expected to increase by 634 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.5% in total over the 17 years.

 Frequently Asked Questions - Population